MarioNette: Self-Supervised Sprite Learning: Method

 \subsection{Dictionary and sprite generator}

 The central component of our representation is a global \emph{dictionary} of \NumPatches textured patches or sprites $\Dictionary = \{\Patch{1}, \ldots, \Patch{\NumPatches}\}$, where each $\Patch{i} \in \R^{4\!\times\!\PatchSize\!\times\!\PatchSize}$ is an RGBA patch.
 Our sprites have an alpha channel, which allows them to be partially transparent, with possibly irregular (i.e., non-square) boundaries.
-This is useful for representing animations with multiple depth layers.
+This is useful for representing animations with multiple depth layers and also allows to learn sprites smaller than their maximal resolution, if necessary, by setting alpha to zero around the boundary.
 The dictionary is shared among all frames; we reconstruct frames using only sprites from the dictionary.

-Instead of optimizing for the RGBA pixel values directly, we represent the dictionary as a set of trainable latent codes $\{\DictLatent{1}, \ldots, \DictLatent{\NumPatches}\}$, with $\DictLatent{i}\in\mathbb{R}^{\LatentDim}$.
-We decode these latent codes into RGBA sprites using a fully-connected sprite generator $\Patch{i} = \SpriteDecoder\left(\DictLatent{i}\right)$.
+Instead of optimizing for RGBA pixel values directly, we represent the dictionary as a set of trainable latent codes $\{\DictLatent{1}, \ldots, \DictLatent{\NumPatches}\}$, with $\DictLatent{i}\in\mathbb{R}^{\LatentDim}$.
+We decode these codes into RGBA sprites using a fully-connected sprite generator $\Patch{i} = \SpriteDecoder\left(\DictLatent{i}\right)$.
 This latent representation allows us to define a similarity metric over the latent space, which we use to pair anchors with dictionary sprites to best reconstruct the input frame (\S\ref{sec:scoring}).
 At test time, we can forego the sprite generator and edit the RGBA sprites directly.
-Unless otherwise specified, we set the latent dimension to $\LatentDim=128$ and the patch size to $\PatchSize=32$.
+Unless otherwise specified, we set latent dimension to $\LatentDim=128$ and patch size to $\PatchSize=32$.

 We randomly initialize the latent codes from the standard normal distribution.
-Our sprite generator first applies zero-mean unit-variance normalization---Layer Normalization \cite{ba2016layer}, without an affine transformation---to each latent code \DictLatent{i} individually, followed by one fully-connected hidden layer with $8\LatentDim$ features, Group Normalization~\cite{wu2018group}, and a ReLU activation.
-We obtain the final sprite using a final fully-connected layer with a sigmoid activation to keep the RGBA values in $[0,1]$.
-Latent code normalization is crucial to stabilize training and keep the latent space in a compact subset as the optimization progresses.
+Our sprite generator first applies zero-mean unit-variance normalization---Layer Normalization \citep{ba2016layer}, without an affine transformation---to each latent code \DictLatent{i} individually, followed by one fully-connected hidden layer with $8\LatentDim$ features, Group Normalization~\citep{wu2018group}, and ReLU activation.
+We obtain the final sprite using a fully-connected layer with sigmoid activation to keep RGBA values in $[0,1]$.
+Latent code normalization is crucial to stabilize training and keep the latent space in a compact subspace as the optimization progresses.
 See \S\ref{sec:ablation} for an ablation study of this and other components.